nwcourses/nwcourses.github.io/COM623/sessions/week_2/index.md

 - What is JSX?

-- How can we iterate over a list to output components?

 - How do you create a compositional component and what is the point?

+- What is React state? (we will explore this more next week)

 ## Why React

 React is one of the leading JavaScript libraries for building web user interfaces.

 According to the [React](https://reactjs.org/) documentation, "it makes it painless to create interactive UIs."
-Having used React in a production business environment I certainly agree with this sentiment.

 Speaking broadly, React offers the following benefits: